up-in-the-clouds/telar-khipu/README.md

 Telar (Spanish for "loom") is a static site generator built on Jekyll that weaves together IIIF images, narrative text, and layered contextual information into interactive digital exhibitions.
 It follows minimal computing principles: plain text authoring, static generation, and sustainable hosting.

+Telar is developed by Adelaida Ávila, Juan Cobo Betancourt, Santiago Muñoz, and students and scholars at the [UCSB Archives, Memory, and Preservation Lab](https://ampl.clair.ucsb.edu), the UT Archives, Mapping, and Preservation Lab, and [Neogranadina](https://neogranadina.org).

 ## Key Features

 - **Zero-installation authoring**: Edit content via Google Sheets web interface